-- All ROFF capabilities available or definable. - Completely definable page format keyed to dynamically planted "interrupts" at specified lines. - Maintains several separately definable typesetting environments (e.g., one for body text, one for footnotes, and one for unusually elaborate headings). - O Arbitrary number of output pools can be combined at will. - O Macros with substitutable arguments, and macros invocable in mid-line. - O Computation and printing of numerical quantities. - O Conditional execution of macros. - Tabular layout facility. - O Positions expressible in inches, centimeters, ems, points, machine units or arithmetic combinations thereof. - Access to character-width computation for unusually difficult layout problems. - Overstrikes, built-up brackets, horizontal and vertical line drawing. - O Dynamic relative or absolute positioning and size selection, globally or at the character level. - O Can exploit the characteristics of the terminal being used, for approximating special characters, reverse motions, proportional spacing, etc.
+- Maintains several separately definable typesetting environments (e.g., one for body text, one for footnotes, and one for unusually elaborate headings). - Arbitrary number of output pools can be combined at will. - Macros with substitutable arguments, and macros invocable in midline. - Computation and printing of numerical quantities. - Conditional execution of macros. - Tabular layout facility. - Positions expressible in inches, centimeters, ems, points, machine units or arithmetic combinations thereof. - Access to character-width computation for unusually difficult layout problems. - Overstrikes, built-up brackets, horizontal and vertical line drawing. - Dynamic relative or absolute positioning and size selection, globally or at the character level. - Can exploit the characteristics of the terminal being used, for approximating special characters, reverse motions, proportional spacing, etc.